bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 + Conservancy has done GPL litigation before.

-+ The reason a lawsuit is the last resort: it takes far too long.
++ Lawsuits are the last resort; they takes far too long.

 + When licensing of the primary codebase remains uncertain during the case:
      + you've effectively repeated USL v.
 BSDi, and tied your codebase up in